0

 Lock hazardous and flammable materials

 Sheds can be, and are, used for many different things.
 It’s not uncommon to find hazardous and flammable material within a shed.
-As a safety precaution make sure these are all clearly labeled and locked away.
-An accident or mistake with these materials could seriously damage a person’s health or damage your shed.
+As a safety precaution make sure these are all clearly labelled and locked away.
+An accident or mistake with these materials could seriously damage a person’s health or damage your other possessions.

 One of the primary contents usually kept in sheds is petrol for the lawn mower.
+You may also have fuel for your BBQ.
 It’s crucial to lock the shed door to prevent any unintended access by a child and avoid endangering their health and even life!

 Another, extremely obvious option, is to never leave your shed door open.
 An open door is an open invitation for children to play inside and may come across items they shouldn’t, meaning they could easily hurt themselves.